tstafylakis/Lipreading-ResNet/README.md

 The number of frames per clip is 29.
 In the paper we refer to 31 because I used an older version of `ffmpeg` to extract images, that (for some unknown reason) prepends two copies of the first frame.

+## Learning Rate

+The initial learning rate is ideal for the particular batch size.
+If you decide the reduce the batch size (e.g. due to GPU memory limitations) you should reduce the learning rate too, overwise the algorithm will never converge.

 ## Landmark Detection

 In my original implementation I used landmark detection, based on which I was estimating the boundaries of the mouth region.
 However, one can skip this step and crop the frames using a fixed window (see `datasets/BBCnet.lua`) since the faces are already centered.